Find Trade Colleges

 The total student population at Dawson Community College is 377, which includes 233 full-time undergraduates.
 The school has a student-to-faculty ratio of 13 to 1.

-65% of DCC students take out loans to afford college costs.
+Roughly 65% of students at DCC take out loans to pay for college.
 The typical student loan amount is $5,456 a year.
-DCC has a 1.2% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+The school reports a student loan default rate of 1.2% which is much lower than the average rate of 10.8%!

 #23